|PRIVACY AND COOKIES POLICY|

 8.1.
 We will generally delete your personal information when you delete your account (via the Edit Settings page).
-However, we may keep some limited information for up to six years after your account is deleted for tax reasons.
+However, we may keep some limited information for up to seven years after your account is deleted for tax reasons.
 That timeframe may vary if we are legally required to keep information for a particular period.

 9) To whom do we send or make available your personal information?